 10 Best Hiking Trails in Kamloops, BC

-A place of extremes, Kamloops is cold in the winter, hot in the summer, and semi-arid all year-round.
+A place of extremes, Kamloops is cold in the winter, hot in the summer, and semi-arid all year round.
 It has a true grit personality, shaped by the reputation of hardscrabble ranch farmers and inspiring Indigenous legends.
 Nowadays, however, you are likely to see locals sporting hiking shoes rather than cowboy boots.
-The profusion of hiking and biking trails within city limits means that you no longer need a horse to take to the trails in this high-country grassland.
+The profusion of biking and hiking trails in Kamloops means that you no longer need a horse to take to the trails in this high-country grassland.

 Refreshed from this meander and with morning coffee in hand, find a place in Riverside Park to spread out your map and pinpoint hiking trails that are right for you and your schedule.
 Set your coordinates on where you want to wander with our list of the best hiking trails in Kamloops, BC.

 - 2. Tom Moore Loop Trail, Peterson Creek Park

 - 3. Rim Loop Trail, Valleyview Nature Park